They Did It—You Can Too

 - Crysta Terry

-Crysta Terry is majoring in psychology with a minor in biology and will be graduating in August.
-During college, she has been an officer for the Honors Student Organization and is currently an officer for the psychology honor society, Psi Chi.
-Crysta is a Chancellor’s Scholar and last school year was awarded the Honors Research Assistantship Scholarship for her work with Professor Ryan Yoder on spatial learning as well as the Honors teaching assistantship for PSY 329 Psychobiology.
-She has been a research assistant in Professor Yoder and Professor Carol Lawton’s labs for the past two academic years.
-Crysta has presented research for Professor Yoder and Professor Lawton’s lab at IPFW, Chicago, and New York and will be presenting for Professor Lawton and Professor Yoder again next month at MPA in Chicago.
-Last year, her research team was awarded second place at the undergraduate level at IPFW’s Research Symposium for their research with Professor Lawton on “Video Game Experience and Perception of Self-Motion.”
-She currently works as a mental-health assistant in the ER at Parkview Randallia.
-After graduation, Crysta will be applying for a behavioral neuroscience doctoral program.
+Crysta Terry majored in psychology with a minor in biology.
+During college, she was an officer for the Honors Student Organization and was an officer for the psychology honor society, Psi Chi.
+Crysta was a Chancellor’s Scholar and was awarded the Honors Research Assistantship Scholarship for her work with Professor Ryan Yoder on spatial learning as well as the Honors teaching assistantship for PSY 329 Psychobiology.
+She was a research assistant in Professor Yoder and Professor Carol Lawton’s labs for the past two academic years.
+Crysta presented research for Professor Yoder and Professor Lawton’s lab at IPFW, Chicago, and New York and will be presenting for Professor Lawton and Professor Yoder again next month at MPA in Chicago.
+Her research team was awarded second place at the undergraduate level at IPFW’s Research Symposium for their research with Professor Lawton on “Video Game Experience and Perception of Self-Motion.”
+She currently was working as a mental-health assistant in the ER at Parkview Randallia.
+At the time of graduation, Crysta was applying for a behavioral neuroscience doctoral program.

 - Kira Witte